 Fan-shaped and orange to reddish brown in color, reishi mushrooms (Ganoderma lucidum for us science geeks) are a rare find in nature, and were typically reserved for royalty when they were first used in Asian cultures thousands of years ago.
-(Cue the nickname.)
-Today, they’re grown commercially and sold in a variety of formats, including tea, tinctures, capsules, and even hot cocoa, beauty products, and energy bars.
-And no, you won’t find them hanging out in the produce aisle of Whole Foods—while reishi mushrooms can be eaten fresh, their woody texture and bitter taste aren’t very palatable.
+Today, they're grown commercially and sold in a variety of formats, including tea, tinctures, capsules, and even hot cocoa, beauty products, and energy bars.
+And no, you won't find them hanging out in the produce aisle of Whole Foods—while reishi mushrooms can be eaten fresh, their woody texture and bitter taste aren't very palatable.

 Indeed, reishi mushrooms exhibit a full array of the qualities that make medicinal 'shrooms so buzzy—they're adaptogenic stress-soothers and high in antioxidants, which is why they've long been a staple of Eastern medicine.
 No wonder everyone in the wellness world seems to be hailing this king right now.

 Keep reading to learn what science says about reishi mushroom benefits.

 While reishi mushrooms are generally safe for most people to experiment with, they can cause some side effects—digestive and otherwise—so you should consult with your doctor before taking them.
 (That goes double if you're pregnant, breast feeding, about to have surgery, or have any type of blood disorder or high/low blood pressure.)

 Once your MD gives you the all-clear, however, there are lots of ways that reishi 'shrooms can potentially enhance your health.
 Below are 10 reishi mushroom benefits that have been uncovered by scientists—although it's important to note that many of these studies weren't conducted on humans (or if they were, the sample size was very small), and more research needs to happen before these theories are definitively proven.